d3b-center/diseaseXpress-pipeline/README.rst

 .. code-block:: bash

 	# This is to be done just once per genome build (hg19, hg38, mm10 etc).
+	# you need to have an existing fasta and gtf (check config.yaml)
 	snakemake -p -s Snakefile_genome --config freeze=hg19